illtellyoulater/speech-driven-animation/README.md

 - IGNORE SETUP.PY

-- Install with conda unless channel is pypi; in that case install with pip
+- Install package with conda unless channel is pypi; in that case install with pip

 - When a channel different that pypi is indicated, install with conda -c channelname